-The life of the church is much more than Sundays, we have around forty different groups as part of our churches life.
-These range from our Tea Rotas, to Bible Study groups, and teams that serve people outside the church in various ways.
-Having said that, our Sunday Services are still the main gathering point for the life of our church.
+The life of the church is much more than Sundays, we have around forty different groups as part of our church's life.
+These range from our Tea Rotas to Bible Study groups, and teams that serve people outside the church in various ways.
+Having said that, our Sunday Services in person (and on zoom) are still the main gathering point for the life of our church.
 It is a great place to start to meet people and so the question and answers below should help you find your way.

 What should I wear?

 You will find people dressed in all kinds of ways at Holy Trinity.
 Please come as you feel comfortable, smart or casual.
 There will be people in suits and others in jeans, some in shorts (when it's warm) and others straight from work.
 You are welcome.

 There is no charge.
 Seriously.
 Our regular members give the money that funds the running of our church and Vicar.
 We do not receive central funds for this, nor do we pass a plate during the service.
 If you would like to give to the life and work of the church there are boxes near to the entrance.

 We ask that you would show respect to those who are praying and singing and not talk to others during service.

 What are you after?

 We are here to make God's kindness visible.
 We pray that you might know how much God loves you and want to respond to His love.

 The service times are noted in The Monthly Pattern for Sunday Services